-Your Land Pride dealer wants you to be satisfied with your new implement.
+Your dealer wants you to be satisfied with your new Rotary Cutter.
 If for any reason you do not understand any part of this manual or are not satisfied with the service received, the following actions are suggested:

-- Discuss any problems you have with your implement with your dealership service personnel so they can address the problem. - 2.
-If you are still not satisfied, seek out the owner or general manager of the dealership, explain the question/problem, and request assistance. - 3.
+- 1. Discuss any problems you have with your implement with your dealership service personnel so they can address the problem. - If you are still not satisfied, seek out the owner or general manager of the dealership, explain the problem, and request assistance. - 3.
 For further assistance write to: